avisha/web-server/src/test/resources/testFiles/readme.txt

 	== Usage ==

 To simply run this server
-->click webserver.bat file in windows
+->click run.bat file in windows

 Java command to run the server is java -cp webserver.jar com.adobe.web.server.HttpWebServerRun